Unboxed-Software/solana-course/content/token22-metadata.md

 )
 ```

-The function `createUpdateMetadataPointerInstruction` returns an instruction that will update the metadata address in the mint account.
+The function `createUpdateMetadataPointerInstruction` returns an instruction that will update the mint account's metadata address.
 You can update the metadata pointer at any point if you hold the authority.

-This function takes 5 params as an input:
+This function takes five parameters:
-  - mint: the mint account that will be created.
+  - `mint`: the mint account that will be created.
-  - authority: the authority that can set the metadata address
+  - `authority`: the authority that can set the metadata address
-  - Metadata Address: the account address that holds the metadata
+  - `metadataAddress`: the account address that holds the metadata
-  - Multi Signers: the multi signers that will sign the transaction
+  - `multiSigners`: the multi-signers that will sign the transaction
-  - Program Id: the SPL Token program Id (in this case it will be the token22 program Id)
+  - `programId`: the SPL Token program Id (in this case, it will be the Token Extension program Id)

 ```ts
 function createUpdateMetadataPointerInstruction(